• Home

 “I LOVE THIS MOUTHPIECE setup!
 You have done a remarkable thing here.
 You've taken a rather boring horn and given it a sonorous, gutsy personality.
 The alto has never been regarded as anything but a filler horn, and now it can take center stage.
 It has very fat sound both in the chalumeau and the clarion, and MUCH more projection.
 This is a really fun instrument with brand new relevance.
 I do not foresee ever going back to a traditional MP.” –– Jim D. “Windsong” on ClarinetPages.info – popular, jazz and klezmer musician

-The typical alto clarinet underperforms for two reasons:
+The alto clarinet underperforms for two reasons:

-BIGMouthPiece improves both of these aspects with:
+BIGMOUTH improves both of these factors with:

-You don't need a high-end instrument, just an over-the-top mouthpiece
+You don't need a high-end instrument, just an over-the-top mouthpiece It makes even old plastic school horns sound wonderful

 Picture